Ehteshamali-889/Post-Templates/README.md

 # Post-Templates
 Made With Bootstrap
-You can check here [Post Templates](https://post-templates.netlify.app/)
+-You can check here [Post Templates](https://post-templates.netlify.app/)